DataDog/browser-sdk/packages/logs/README.md

 After the Datadog browser logs SDK is initialized, it is possible to:

 - Set the entire context for all your loggers with the `setGlobalContext (context: Context)` API.
-- Add a context to all your loggers with `setGlobalContextProperty (key: string, value: any)` API.
+- Add a context to all your loggers with the `setGlobalContextProperty (key: string, value: any)` API.
 - Get the entire global context with `getGlobalContext ()` API.

 > The Log Browser SDK v4.17.0 has updated the names of several APIs: